 Preheat the oven to 350 degrees F and line a large baking sheet with parchment paper.
 Set aside.

-In a small pot, melt the coconut oil (and honey if it has solidified) on low heat until melted.
-Remove from the heat and stir in the honey (if it was not solidified) and vanilla extract.
+In a medium sauce pan, melt the coconut oil, nut butter and honey on low heat until melted.
+Remove from the heat and stir in the vanilla extract.
 Set aside to cool.

 Add the shredded coconut, seeds, chocolate chips and brown sugar to the large bowl with the oats.
 Stir well to combine.
 Drizzle the coconut oil mixture on top.
 Stir well with a large spoon or spatula until there are no dry patches left.

-Empty mixture onto the parchment lined baking sheet and spread evenly.
+Empty the mixture onto the parchment lined baking sheet and spread evenly.
 Use the back of the spoon or spatula to press down very firmly.
 Grease a rolling pin with butter or non stick baking spray and use it to roll over the mixture, pressing down as firmly as you can without the mixture pushing over the edges of the baking sheet.

 Bake for 15 to 18 minutes or until edges are brown.
 Remove from the oven and allow to cool completely on the baking sheet.
 Place the entire pan in the freezer for 15 minutes or until bars have hardened to the touch.
 Once cooled, use a dough scraper or sharp knife to cut 32 equal sized bars.
 Remove and wrap each bar in wax paper, parchment paper or plastic wrap.
 Place in air tight containers or airtight bags and store in the fridge.